 All students will develop a wide range of transferable qualities and skills necessary for employment in related or unrelated areas.
 These are described by the Quality Assurance Agency as: 'the exercise of initiative and personal responsibility, decision- making in complex and unpredictable situations, and the independent learning ability required for continuing professional development'.

-Students who are awarded a Postgraduate Certificate in Film and Screen Studies stage should be able to:
+Students who exit the programme at the Postgraduate Certificate stage should be able to: